 The „Family 500+” („Rodzina 500+”) is a state program that was launched by the Polish government on April 1st, 2016 to support families with children through regular, monthly child benefits.
 As the name suggests, the amount of the benefit is PLN 500 per month.
-From 1 July 2019, all children under the age of 18 are entitled to it, regardless of the family’s income.
+From 1 July 2019, 500+ is available for every child under the age of 18 are entitled to it, regardless of the family’s income.
 However, not all foreigners can receive it.
 It depends on their residence basis (we explain it later).

 Who can apply

 The benefit is available to both Polish citizens and foreigners who meet the statutory criteria.
 EU, EEA or Swiss citizens who reside in Poland thanks to the coordination of social systems, are eligible for the 500+ child benefit.
 The benefit is also available to other foreigners who reside in Poland with their children and hold a residence document entitling them to work in Poland.